zaixrx/bytetorrent/README.md

 - Event-driven peer communication using `gop2p`'s messaging system
 - Peer discovery and broadcast via a central broadcaster

-> ⚠️ **Not production-ready.** This is a showcase with educational value, not a secure, fully-featured file sharing client.

----

 ## Features

 - File splitting into fixed-size chunks (1024 bytes)